Holidays abroard may still be off the cards this summer but we can still reap all of the benefits of a luxury holiday here in the UK.

 WHERE: Carlos Place, Mayfair, London, W1K 2AL

-The grand sweep of The Connaught dominates the corner of Mount Street with views into the gorgeous Michelin starred Jean Georges restaurant through the beautiful stained glass windows.
+The grand sweep of The Connaught dominates the corner of Mount Street with views into the gorgeous Jean Georges restaurant through the beautiful stained glass windows.

 Enter the hotel and you’re in a wonderland that’s part country house hotel and part ultra-modern.
-From the dark and moody bar to the two Michelin star restaurants, the luxury is unparalleled and only continues in the rooms with original features and marble bathrooms featuring the famous Japanese loos!
+From the dark and moody bar to some of the best dining in London, the luxury is unparalleled and only continues in the rooms with original features and marble bathrooms featuring the famous Japanese loos!